harleywelsby/Create-Camp-2021/README.md

 # Create-Camp-2021

 A group project with work distributed between 3 designers and 3 developers, designed for Summer of Tech's Create Camp event.
+Create Camp is a hackathon over two 9-5 days, where teams attempt to take a product from idea to implementation and pitch it to a team of industry professionals.

 Our team for this event was: